alexa/alexa-auto-sdk/samples/cpp/README.md

     ...
     ```

 To resolve this, edit the `samples/cpp/assets/config.json` file and choose a unique serial number.

-## Known Issues
-None.